Cuupa/mailprocessor/README.md

 ## How it works
 This project uses Camunda BPMN for orchestration (https://camunda.org) and DMN for decision tables.
 The project is a spring boot project, so it works as a jar file as well as deployed to a tomcat/websphere/glassfish/etc application server.
+It works closely with my other project called "classificator" (https://github.com/Cuupa/classificator) but since it's a simple REST call, you can swap it out to your likings.
+Just keep in mind that the result is a "SemanticResult"

 ## Configuration
 Below there's a sample configuration file in plain old json.
 Each section can be deactivated by simply deleting the property or using the enabled switch.